Edward Lewis Honabarger, Jr.

-BAKERSVILLE — Edward Lewis Honabarger, Jr., 82, of Bakersville passed away Wednesday, Aug.
-5, 2020, at Lafayette Pointe Nursing and Rehabilitation.
-He was born in Pearl to the late Edward and Lavena (Levengood) Honabarger, Sr.
+BAKERSVILLE — Edward Lewis Honabarger, Jr., 82, of Bakersville passed away Wednesday, August 5, 2020 at Lafayette Pointe Nursing and Rehabilitation.
+He was born in Pearl, Ohio to the late Edward and Lavena (Levengood) Honabarger, Sr.

 Ed was a graduate of West Lafayette High School and worked as a superintendent for Belden Brick in Sugarcreek for 47 years before retiring.
 He was a life member of Renner’s United Church of Christ, where he was very active.
 He was also a member of the West Lafayette Rotary for 30 years, Newcomerstown Elks, and the Baltic Conservation Farm.
 He was also a charter member of the Bakersville Volunteer Fire Department.

-Friends may call at Renner’s St. Paul United Church of Christ, 7620 Renner Rd SW, Fresno, OH 43824, on Friday, Aug.
-7, from 10 a.m. – 12 p.m. with funeral services beginning at 12 p.m. with Pastor Jim Henninger officiating.
-Burial will follow at Renner’s St. Paul United Church of Christ Cemetery.
-In lieu of flowers memorial contributions can be directed towards Renner St. Paul UCC and/or the Renner’s St. Paul UCC Cemetery Fund; envelopes will be available at the church.
+A funeral was held at Renner’s St. Paul United Church of Christ, 7620 Renner Rd.
+SW, Fresno, OH 43824 on Friday, August 7, 2020 at noon with Pastor Jim Henninger officiating.
+Burial followed at Renner’s St. Paul United Church of Christ Cemetery.
+In lieu of flowers memorial contributions can be directed towards Renner St. Paul UCC and/or the Renner’s St. Paul UCC Cemetery Fund.
 The Miller Funeral Home, Coshocton is serving the family.
-An online memorial is located at www.themillerfuneralhome.com.
+An online memorial is located at www.themillerfuneralhome.com